renfredxh/tmx/README.md

 tmx
 ===

-This is an unofficial fork and python 3 port of the [pygame tmx library originally](https://bitbucket.org/r1chardj0n3s/pygame-tutorial/src/995c364f087cc24e20682f642b3b406e7e3dcdae/tmx.py) made by [Richard Jones](https://bitbucket.org/r1chardj0n3s).
+This is an official fork and python 3 port of the [pygame tmx library originally](https://bitbucket.org/r1chardj0n3s/pygame-tutorial/src/995c364f087cc24e20682f642b3b406e7e3dcdae/tmx.py) made by [Richard Jones](https://bitbucket.org/r1chardj0n3s).

 Tmx is a powerful [tmx-based](https://github.com/bjorn/tiled/wiki/TMX-Map-Format) tile engine for pygame that allows for simple and fast animating of tile based maps and/or sprites.
 TMX maps are flexible XML files can be eaisly developed and edited using a [GUI tilemap editor](http://www.mapeditor.org/) and used to describe a tile based map with any tile size, any amount of layers, any number of tile sets and it allows custom properties to be set on most elements.
 For more information on how to use a tilemap editor, [check out this tutorial](http://gamedev.tutsplus.com/tutorials/level-design/introduction-to-tiled-map-editor/).